-Certain protection functionality is already built in and do not require any additional coding by developer.
-ArduinoOTA and espota.py use Digest-MD5 to authenticate upload.
-Integrity of transferred data is verified on ESP side using MD5 checksum.
+Certain basic protection is already built in and does not require any additional coding by the developer.
+ArduinoOTA and espota.py use Digest-MD5 to authenticate uploads.
+Integrity of transferred data is verified on the ESP side using MD5 checksum.

-Make your own risk analysis and depending on application decide what library functions to implement.
-If required, consider implementation of other means of protection from being hacked, e.g. exposing module for uploads only according to specific schedule, trigger OTA only be user pressing dedicated "Update" button wired to ESP, etc.
+Make your own risk analysis and, depending on the application, decide what library functions to implement.
+If required, consider implementation of other means of protection from being hacked, like exposing modules for uploads only according to a specific schedule, triggering OTA only when the user presses a dedicated "Update" button wired to the ESP, etc.